What is scleral buckling?

 Certain factors make it more likely that you will have a retinal detachment.
 These

 Most of the time, the retinal

 your eye.
 These look like little specks or cobwebs that float in your field of vision.

 These floaters can be so dense that they impair your vision.
-You might also experience light
+You might also have light

 flashes in your eye or a curtain over your field of vision.

 If you have these symptoms, you may

-need an emergency surgery or procedure to reattach the retina.
-This can restore vision.
+need an emergency surgery to reattach the retina.
+This can restore your vision.

-retinal detachment with a less invasive procedure
+retinal detachment with a less invasive procedure called pneumatic retinopexy.
+This

 detachment, you may also need another surgery called a vitrectomy.
-All of these techniques can successfully repair a detached retina.
-Ask your eye care professional about the benefits
+All of these methods

+can successfully fix a detached retina.
+Ask your eye care provider about the benefits

 What are the risks of scleral buckling?

-Most people do well with their scleral buckling surgery, but complications do sometimes
+Most people do well with scleral

-of your retinal detachment.
-Risks of the procedure include:
+age, your health conditions, and the specifics of your retinal detachment.
+Risks of

-- Detachment of the eye layer beneath your retina
+Detachment of the eye layer under your

-- Hemorrhage in your eye
+Bleeding in your eye

-- Increased pressure in your eye
+Increased pressure in your eye

-- New retinal tears
+New retinal tears

 There is also a risk that a retinal detachment will come back and that you will need

-How do I prepare for scleral buckling?
+How do I get ready for scleral buckling?

 Ask your eye care provider what you

 Your eye care provider may want to

-You also might have an ultrasound of your eye, which helps your eye care provider
+have your eyes dilated for your eye exam.
+You also might have an ultrasound of your

 What happens during scleral buckling?